natbibi/popcorn/README.md

 ### Challenges
 - Understanding and implementing GraphQL because it's new to me!
 - Managing time to complete this project alongside my full time job and other commitments

+# Future Features
+- Users can add items to their favourites / watch later list
+- Sort posts by # Hashtags and show trending hashtags
+- Ability to interact with movie poster -> show more details